Medicals RFC

 Medicals RFC is a rugby union club in Newcastle Upon Tyne who have been in existence since 1898.
-They currently play in the Counties 1 Durham & Northumberland league having been promoted from Durham/Northumberland 2 in the 2009–10 season.
+They currently play in the Counties 1 Durham & Northumberland, having been promoted from Durham/Northumberland 2 in the 2009–10 season.
+Medicals highest profile success came in 1995–96 when the club reached the final of the Pilkington Shield at Twickenham and won the trophy – beating Cornish side Helston 16 – 6.

 The uniform of the club is maroon jerseys with white collars, white shorts and maroon stockings with white tops.
 The club crest is a serpent entwined around a rod, a symbol representing the Greek god of medicine, Asclepius.

-Medicals highest profile success came in 1995-96 when the club reached the final of the Pilkington Shield at Twickenham and won the trophy – beating Cornish side Helston 16 v 6.

 History

 In 1852 Durham University expanded from Durham into Newcastle when the medical school in Newcastle (established in 1834) became a college of Durham University.
 The club was subsequently formed in 1898 as the Durham University College of Medicine R.F.C. and has historically attracted a significant number of players from the medical, and dental, schools of Newcastle University.

-Medicals was then elected a senior member of the Northumberland RFU in 1920 first as a Junior club between 1934 and 1937, before being elected a Senior member of the Northumberland RFU.
+Medicals was then elected a senior member of the Northumberland RFU in 1920 first as a junior club between 1934 and 1937, before being elected a senior member of the Northumberland RFU.

-The club plays home matches at its Cartington Terrace ground in Heaton, Newcastle which dates back to the club's formation in 1898.
+The club play home matches at its Cartington Terrace ground in Heaton, Newcastle which dates back to the club's formation in 1898.
 The pavilion was built in 1936 and the timber grandstand in 1933 before being restored in 1988.
 The ground hosts cricket during the Summer months.